History of Fareed Zakaria in Timeline

 1986: Graduation from Yale University

-In 1986, Fareed Zakaria graduated with a Bachelor of Arts degree from Yale University.
-During his time at Yale, he was president of the Yale Political Union, editor in chief of the Yale Political Monthly, and a member of the Scroll and Key society.
+In 1986, Fareed Zakaria graduated with a Bachelor of Arts from Yale University, where he was president of the Yale Political Union, editor in chief of the Yale Political Monthly, and a member of the Scroll and Key society.

 1992: Managing Editor of Foreign Affairs

 In 1992, at the age of 28, Fareed Zakaria became the managing editor of Foreign Affairs.
-He redesigned the magazine to be published bi-monthly.
+Under his guidance, the magazine was redesigned to be published once every two months.

-In 1993, Fareed Zakaria obtained a PhD in government from Harvard University.
-He studied under Samuel P. Huntington, Stanley Hoffmann, and Robert Keohane.
+In 1993, Fareed Zakaria gained a PhD in government from Harvard University, where he studied under Samuel P. Huntington and Stanley Hoffmann, as well as international relations theorist Robert Keohane.

 From Wealth to Power: The Unusual Origins of America's World Role (Princeton Studies in International History and Politics Book 84)